 - Eat cooked foods as soon as possible.
 Do not eat cooked foods after they have been in the refrigerator for more than 24 to 48 hours.

-- Ask how long you should continue to follow this diet after you stop taking MAOIs.
+- Ask your healthcare provider or dietitian how long you should continue to follow this diet after you stop taking MAOIs.

-- Ask your primary healthcare provider if you can drink any alcohol.
+- Ask your healthcare provider if you can drink any alcohol.

 Foods to include:

 - All starches, such as bread, cereal, rice, and pasta

 - All fresh, frozen, or canned fruits and vegetables

 - Cream cheese, cottage cheese, ricotta cheese, or processed cheese (such as American cheese)

 - Fresh dairy products such yogurt, ice cream, and milk

 - Eggs, beans, peas, nuts, and peanut butter